 Trauma comes in different shapes and sizes

 People often think that trauma is only physical or sexual abuse.
 Trauma is so much more than that, and much more common than people think.
 Many people experience trauma in their lives, and then struggle to function or complete everyday tasks because these traumas have been unresolved.
 They push them far out of their consciousness so as to not think about the pain they experienced.

 There are both “Big T” traumas and “little t” traumas.
-Big T traumas are things like surviving a major natural disaster, surviving or witnessing a shooting, car accident, domestic violence, rape, severe physical or sexual abuse, returning veterans from war, divorce or death of a loved one, along with many other significant events.
+Big T traumas are things like surviving a major natural disaster, surviving or witnessing a shooting, car accident, domestic violence, rape, severe physical or sexual abuse, returning veterans from war, divorce, or death of a loved one, along with many other significant events.
 Little T traumas are things like starting back at school, argument with a friend or family member, moving residences, or birth/adoption of a child.

 The smaller traumas can get to be more stressful when things start to pile up or you just don’t have the resources to get through those experiences.
 The bigger traumas begin to get in the way when either something small triggers a response stemming from the Big T trauma, or you have never fully dealt with that trauma.